-Set for release on 29th January, the upcoming Netflix-produced biographical drama The Dig explores the story of archaeologist Basil Brown and Landowner Edith Pretty's excavation of Sutton Hoo on The Suffolk Coast in 1938, which proved to be one of the most significant archaeological finds in British history.
+Nominated for 5 BAFTA awards, the Netflix-produced biographical drama The Dig explores the story of archaeologist Basil Brown and Landowner Edith Pretty's excavation of Sutton Hoo on The Suffolk Coast in 1938, which proved to be one of the most significant archaeological finds in British history.

 The film which stars Ipswich-born actor Ralph Fiennes (Harry Potter, Schindler's List, The Grand Budapest Hotel) as Brown and Carey Mulligan (An Education, The Great Gatsby) as Pretty, features locations on The Suffolk Coast such as Shingle Street near, Thorpeness and Snape.